petercai/notes/Android/Android app.md

 ## Layout

+### Linear loyout
-- Using a **linear layout** means that UI components are displayed in a vertical column or a horizontal row.
+Using a **linear layout** means that UI components are displayed in a vertical column or a horizontal row.
 A linear layout is the most appropriate type of layout to use if you want to arrange the components in a single row or column.
 	![[Android app-2023728-1.png]]
-- a **frame layout** stacks its views, one on top of another.

 - add weight to view
 	![[Android app-2023728-3.png]]